expenseapp-io/design-system/README.md

 Design System Libary for our ExpenseApp.
 As it's in early development, you can use it as boilerplate if you want.
 Let us know if you see any issues 😂

+## Testing a new major release

+First test

 ## Features

 - [x] React